-If your account holding Institutional Shares falls below \$1,000,000, the Fund may ask you to increase your balance, except investors and their households who were shareholders of a Stratton Predecessor Fund at the time of the reorganizations between each Stratton Predecessor Fund and its corresponding Sterling Capital Fund.
-If your account is still below \$1,000,000 after 60 days, the Fund may close your account and send you the proceeds at the current NAV.
-Please refer to materials provided by your plan administrator or other financial intermediary for information related to Class R Shares and Class R6 Shares.
+If your account falls below \$1,000, the Fund may ask you to increase your balance.
+If your account is still below \$1,000 after 60 days, the Fund may close your account and send you the proceeds at the current NAV.